MichaelZelensky/webcost/readme.md

 # Cost of Running the Web
   Michael Zelensky

-The web has become the global tool used by half of the Earth population.
+The web has become the global tool used by half of Earth population.
 Many of us use it every day for many hours.
 The population is growing, the percentage of users in the population is growing, and the usage of the web during the day is also growing.
 More and more things become part of the web and computer-defined reality.
 What does it take to run it?
 Let's try to find out.

 ## Costs summary